 Adding to that, blockchains have scalability issues.
 Ethereum transactions used to be very cheap when nobody used the network, but up until the start of August 2021, the network was running at 98% capacity.
 After a network upgrade called EIP-1559 went live in early August, this reduced to 51%.
 This did not make it cheaper to process Ethereum transactions,

-A lot of whitepapers for blockchains protocols often speak of decentralization, speed/cost and scalability as the trifecta that’s difficult to crack, then invariably claim that they have found the path forwards.
-Upon closer inspection, they often sacrifice one of these elements; they are slow but secure (Bitcoin or Ethereum) or sacrifice decentralization (EOS or Binance Smart Chain).
+A lot of whitepapers for blockchains protocols often speak of decentralization, speed/cost, and scalability as the trifecta that’s difficult to crack, then invariably claim that they have found the path forward.
+Upon closer inspection, they often sacrifice one of these elements.
+They’re either slow but secure (Bitcoin or Ethereum) or sacrifice decentralization (EOS or Binance Smart Chain).

-The main way forwards for Ethereum is something called Ethereum 2.0, an upgrade that claims to have resolved these issues by various scaling techniques, including sharding and plasma, and also reduces costs through something called proof-of-stake.
+The main way forward for Ethereum is through a set of upgrades that aim to resolve these issues by various scaling techniques, including sharding and plasma, and also reduces costs through something called proof-of-stake.

-However, Ethereum 2.0 has remained something of a running gag in the industry, since it’s always just out of reach and always in development.
-A version of it technically went live in 2020, and Ethereum will officially switch to proof-of-stake by the end of 2021.
-The final version, which would cut costs dramatically and increase throughput to about a hundred thousand transactions per second, will take serveal years to implement.
+However, these upgrades have remained something of a running gag in the industry, since it’s always just out of reach and always in development.
+Although a proof-of-stake chain technically went live in 2020, the final upgrades, which would cut costs dramatically and increase throughput to about a hundred thousand transactions per second, will take several years to implement.

 This is why scaling solutions for Ethereum exist.
 Ethereum is the most popular smart-contract enabled blockchain.
 It supports the vast majority of the decentralized finance and non-fungible token industry, and its size, robustness, community and history make it a popular blockchain on which to build.

-Since Ethereum 2.0 is taking its sweet time, scaling solutions have cropped up to make it easier to use.
+Since the upgrades are taking their sweet time, scaling solutions have cropped up to make it easier to use.
 OMG is far from the only one.
 Polygon (also known as MATIC) is another Ethereum layer-2 scaling solution, as is Arbitrum (which doesn’t have a token).
 Polygon has a market cap of $10 billion.
 OMG has a market cap of just $2.1 billion.

-Some analysts are concerned that Ethereum 2.0 will make scaling solutions like Polygon, Avalanche and OMG redundant.
-After all, if Ethereum 2.0 resolves the issues that are present on the blockchain, why bother with scaling solutions?
+Some analysts are concerned that the Ethereum upgrades will make scaling solutions like Polygon, Avalanche, and OMG redundant.
+After all, if Ethereum core developers resolves the issues that are present on the blockchain, why bother with scaling solutions?

 OMG was created in 2017 as OmiseGo.
 In a whitepaper, the team said that they would build “a decentralized exchange, liquidity provider mechanism, clearinghouse messaging network, and asset-backed blockchain gateway.”